-Companies invest in the United States for a variety of reasons.
-The most common reason is accessing new markets and customers.
+Companies invest in the United States for a variety of reasons.49 The most common reason is accessing new markets and customers.
 In addition, because the shipping distances are shorter, companies find that their logistical costs are lower if they produce in the United States and ship to customers in the region, thus freeing working capital for other uses.

-&lt;sup>47 The concept of economic development incentives are discussed in depth in SelectUSA Investor Guide, Chapter 11: "Economic Development Incentives."
+48 The concept of economic development incentives are discussed in depth in SelectUSA Investor Guide, Chapter 11: "Economic Development Incentives."
 This chapter on site selection will incorporate incentives as part of a suggested cost model for evaluating potential locations.

-&lt;sup>48 For a more thorough discussion of corporate strategy, please see SelectUSA Investor Guide, Chapter 1: "Overall Investment Checklist."
+49 For a more thorough discussion of corporate strategy, please see SelectUSA Investor Guide, Chapter 1: "Overall Investment Checklist."